When we call God “Abba Father”, we must act with filial reverence to Him.

 The word Abba first comes into the Bible in the story of Isaac and Abraham.
 In Genesis 22:7, Isaac calls out “Abba” to Abraham as he follows his father in the climb up the Mountain of Moriah.
 He carries wood, flint, and a knife in anticipation of a sacrificial offering to God.

 He had complete faith in his father, never uttering a word of discontent in the long arduous journey.
-Isaac obeyed Abraham even when Abraham told him to put himself upon the altar with the organized firewood.
+Isaac obeyed Abraham even when Abraham told him to put himself on the altar with the organized firewood.
 He believed that his father knew best, even when he was put in grave danger.

 Indeed, Abraham was doing this in obedience to God’s decree of sacrificing his firstborn.
 After proving his unconditional commitment to God, God gave Abraham a lamb to slaughter in place of Isaac.